 - These are free form fritters and each apple fritter takes on its own shape.
 When dropping the batter into the oil, let the batter sort of stretch as it falls into the oil to spread out a bit.
 This is one of the few recipes that I don't use an ice cream scoop for.

 - Stuffed Crust Skillet Apple Pie has a surprise hidden inside.

-- Homemade Caramel Dipped Apples
+- Homemade Caramel Dipped Apples are a fall favorite.

 - Caramel Apple Ice Cream from Eating on a Dime